nocodb/nocodb/README.md

 <img src="https://static.scarf.sh/a.png?x-pxid=c12a77cc-855e-4602-8a0f-614b2d0da56a" />

 # Installation

-Else you can always rely on Docker or Binaries if you are trying locally.

 ## Auto-upstall
-Auto-upstall is the fastest and easiest way to self-host NocoDB on a server.
+Auto-upstall is a single command that sets up NocoDB on a server for production usage.
 Behind the scenes it auto-generates docker-compose for you.

 ```bash
 bash <(curl -sSL http://install.nocodb.com/noco.sh) <(mktemp)
 ```

 #### Notes
-Auto-upstall is a single command that : 🕊
+Auto-upstall does the following : 🕊
 - 🐳 Automatically installs all pre-requisites like docker, docker-compose
 - 🚀 Automatically installs NocoDB with PostgreSQL, Redis, Minio, Traefik gateway using Docker Compose. 🐘 🗄️ 🌐
 - 🔄 Automatically upgrades NocoDB to the latest version when you run the command again.
 - 🔒 Automatically setups SSL and also renews it.
 Needs a domain or subdomain as input while installation.
 > install.nocodb.com/noco.sh script can be found [here in our github](https://raw.githubusercontent.com/nocodb/nocodb/develop/docker-compose/setup-script/noco.sh)

 ## Docker with SQLite